emmaneugene/emmaneugene/README.md

+# About me
 - 👋 Hi, I’m @emmaneugene, an aspiring software engineer reading computer science at SMU
-- 👀 I’m interested in web development, devops, embedded systems, AI, and understanding the first principles behind good software and system design
+- 👀 I’m interested in web development, devops (specifically SRE), systems, AI, and understanding the first principles behind good software and system design
 - 📫 **How to reach me**: Send me an email at emmaneugene@gmail.com!
 I would love to know more about your interests and projects :)
+- 🔍Find out more about me on my [personal website](https://emmaneugene.github.io)

-Ongoing projects:
+# Ongoing projects:

 [Disk Usage Visualizer](https://github.com/emmaneugene/disk-usage-visualizer)